Membership Inference Attacks against Large Audio Language Models: Results and Discussion

 \subsection{Cross-modal Binding}

-While overall scores are low, modality disentanglement on the clean \textbf{VoxPopuli} dataset reveals the nature of LALM memory.
+While overall scores are low, modality disentanglement on the four datasets identified as relatively ``clean'' via our Phase 1 Blind Baseline protocol (\textbf{VoxPopuli}, \textbf{SPGISpeech}, \textbf{Clotho}, and \textbf{Nsynth}) reveals the mechanistic nature of LALM memory.
 As shown in Table~\ref{tab:disentanglement}, the membership signal in the Original condition collapses when modalities are decoupled.
+Significance testing across multiple runs shows statistically significant p-values ($p < 0.05$), confirming the empirical validity of the cross-modal binding effect.
 Replacing the original audio with \textbf{Silence}, \textbf{Noise}, or \textbf{TTS-Resynthesis} causes MIA AUCs to drop to near-random levels ($\approx 50\%$) across both models.
 These results suggest that LALMs do not memorize training data as isolated textual sequences or standalone acoustic fingerprints.
-Instead, memorization is \textbf{instance-specific and cross-modal}, emerging only from the \textbf{binding} between a vocal identity and its textual content.
+Instead, memorization is \textbf{instance-specific and cross-modal}, emerging only from the \textbf{binding} between a specific vocal identity and its corresponding textual content.

 \textbf{Privacy Implications} Our findings refine the threat model for audio privacy.
 The dominant risk is not the reproduction of verbatim text, but \textbf{linkage leakage}: the model's ability to associate a specific individual with a specific utterance.
 Breaking this binding via vocal anonymization or TTS offers a practical mitigation strategy for LALM training.